Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Measure Estimate

-Then represents the resonant portion of the phase space that must be excluded from our analysis.
-The goal of this section is to prove that the Lebesgue measure of $\mathfrak{R}_{\gamma}$ is small for two specific, physically meaningful choices of the kernel $K$.
+represents the resonant portion of the phase space, which must be excluded from our analysis.
+The objective of this section is to demonstrate that the Lebesgue measure of \(\mathfrak{R}_{\gamma}\) is small for two physically meaningful choices of the kernel \(K\).